Satisfactory Academic Progress (SAP)

 If at the end of a term a student fails to meet either the GPA requirement or the Pace requirement they will automatically be placed on financial aid warning.
 Students on warning continue to be eligible for financial aid for one semester.
 At the end of the semester of warning if they are not in compliance with both the GPA and Pace requirements they will be ineligible for financial aid and have to appeal to have their aid eligibility reinstated.

-Some students will not be able mathematically to come into compliance with the SAP standards in one semester.
+Some students will not be able to mathematically come into compliance with the SAP standards in one semester.
 This will be taken into account during the review of any appeal; however, the expectation is that the student’s performance will have greatly improved during the semester of warning.

-Students on financial aid warning who do not come back into compliance with the SAP policy in one semester will be on financial aid suspension.
+Students on financial aid warning who do not come back into compliance with the SAP policy in one semester will go on financial aid suspension.
 Students on suspension are not eligible to receive federal or state financial aid including tuition waivers.
 A student will remain on suspension until they come back into compliance with the policy using alternate financing or successfully appeal to have aid eligibility reinstated.

 Students who have grades changed that will result in them coming into compliance with the policy should notify the financial aid office so that their eligibility status can be reviewed.
 If they are indeed now eligible their aid eligibility will only be reinstated for the current semester.